nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-create-an-empty-bundle.md

     ```

-### The `deployment-fragment.xml` file
+### The `deployment-fragment.xml` File

-In order to deploy your Nuxeo add-on project in the Nuxeo server, you need a new file called `deployment-fragment.xml` in the `cookbook/src/main/resources/OSGI-INF` folder.
+In order to deploy your Nuxeo addon project in the Nuxeo server, you need a new file called `deployment-fragment.xml` in the `cookbook/src/main/resources/OSGI-INF` folder.
 This file tells the deployment mechanism which files must be copied and where.
 This file is not mandatory, but it is needed to have your bundle displayed in the log at start up.

 For now, the content of the file `deployment-fragment.xml` should be: